todaywasawesome/color-coded/README.md

 A simple [go app](https://go.dev/) that displays a [color](https://en.wikipedia.org/wiki/Color) and version.
 This is designed to work with [Argo Rollouts](https://argoproj.github.io/argo-rollouts/) for canary and blue/green progressive delivery.

 ## Deployment configuration
-This app is used and configured in [oss-apps](https://github.com/todaywasawesome/oss-apps), which is a GitOps deployment repository.
+This app is used and configured in [oss-apps](https://github.com/todaywasawesome/oss-apps), which is a GitOps deployment repository and shows an ideal git structure for GitOps.

 ## More about Codefresh
 Goto https://codefresh.io to learn more about <a href="https://codefresh.io">Kubernets Continuous Delivery</a>